ErpNetDocs/tech/advanced/concepts/scheduled-document-events/index.md

 For example, releasing a cost correction creates scheduled events for all affected documents.

 A scheduled document event needs to be executed **before** it's applied.
-If it's created by a cost correction, the execution causes a resetting of the document state of the store transactions, which was included in the cost correction.
-The reset triggers the accounting voucher generation procedures and causes re-accounting of documents, including the adjusted cost.
+If it's created by a cost correction, the execution causes a reset of the **[document state](https://docs.erp.net/tech/concepts/documents/states.html)** of the store transactions, included in the cost correction.
+A reset triggers the accounting voucher generation procedures and causes re-accounting of documents, including adjusted cost.

 An execution can be performed: